fufik/SimpleTagTool/README.md

 Deps: taglib
-1.Make a folder named "SimpleTagTool"
++ Make a folder named "SimpleTagTool"
-2.Go to new folder and do
++ Go to new folder and do
 ```
 git clone https://github.com/fufik/SimpleTagTool
 ```
-3. Open .pro file with QtCreator
++ Open .pro file with QtCreator